ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Vitamin E supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin E vary significantly in how well your body absorbs and uses them — and Mixed Tocopherols vs dl-Alpha Tocopherol is one of the most commonly compared pairs.

-Mixed Tocopherols has a higher bioavailability tier (high (S1 — best tier)) compared to dl-Alpha Tocopherol (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Mixed Tocopherols has high absorption compared to dl-Alpha Tocopherol (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Mixed Tocopherols carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary. dl-Alpha Tocopherol carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Mixed Tocopherols shows high absorption and is classified as Preferred Form in the FormulaForge formulary. dl-Alpha Tocopherol shows moderate absorption and is classified as Customer Choice.

 Mixed tocopherols provide the full spectrum of vitamin E activity (alpha, beta, gamma, delta) rather than isolated alpha-tocopherol alone.
 Research indicates gamma-tocopherol provides complementary anti-inflammatory benefits that alpha-tocopherol does not, and high-dose alpha-tocopherol alone can actually deplete gamma-tocopherol levels.